boxbilling/docs/en/reference/products.rst

 Domain product
     Offer domain registrations, renewals, transfers with BoxBilling.
-Domain pricing can be set for every tld seperately.
-Configure which domain can be transfered, registered.
+Domain pricing can be set for every tld separately.
+Configure which domain can be transferred, registered.
 Supports major domain registrars by default.
     More about at :ref:`service-domain`.

 Hosting